issue-ops/semver/README.md

 > [!TIP]
 >
-> If your project type/language is not available, you can create a generic
+> If your project type/language is not available, please submit an issue!
+In the
-> `.version` file in your repository and refer to that!
-The `.version` file
+> meantime, you can create a generic `.version` file in your repository and
-> should only contain the version information.
+> refer to that!
+The `.version` file should only contain the version
+> information.

 Once a version has been located, this action automatically creates or updates the following tags to point to the specified `ref`, depending on if this is a